 Dinner calls for a trip to Casa Bonita, which is not your average Mexican restaurant.
 This longtime Denver favorite is a great place for kids, and a great place to end your Denver adventure.
 Casa Bonita entertains little ones with cliff divers, mariachi bands, puppet shows, a pirate cave, magicians and much more.
 After this packed Denver weekend with the kids, you might consider treating yourself to one of Casa Bonita's famously large margaritas.

-The Denver Center for the Performing Arts hosts many kid-friendly performances each year, including the Colorado Symphony’s Family Series (Halloween Spooktacular and Drums of the Word are faves), as well as — hold onto your ice cubes — the world premiere of Disney’s “Frozen, The Broadway Musical” in Aug.
-2017 before it heads to New York.
+The Denver Center for the Performing Arts hosts many kid-friendly performances each year, including the Colorado Symphony’s Family Series (Halloween Spooktacular and Drums of the Word are faves), as well as 2019's "Anastasia."

 Other Family Attractions in Denver Area